 Despite David's fear and troubled emotional state, David makes an astounding declaration about trusting in God when he was afraid.
 "When I am afraid, I will put my trust in You.
 In God, whose word I praise, In God I have put my trust; I shall not be afraid.
 What can mere man do to me?"
 (Psalm 56:3-4).
 David repeats his declaration of trust in Psalm 56:11, "In God I have put my trust, I shall not be afraid."
 Note the subtle change in tense from "I will put my trust" in verse 3 to "I have put my trust" in verse 11.

 Apply.
-If you are afraid today, pray to God.
-Ask God to take away your fear.
-Ask God to strengthen you and to help you put your complete trust in him.
-Thank him for his work in you to deliver you from your fear and for taking care of your concerns.
-Keep on trusting in God.
+If you are fearful or afraid today, pray to God.
+Put your complete trust in God and the promises in his word (Psalm 56:3-4).
+God will strengthen you and help you (Isaiah 41:10).
+Thank God for his work in you to deliver you from your fear and for taking care of your concerns.

 Suggested Listening.
 Listen to Alan Jackson's Official Music Video, "'Tis So Sweet to Trust in Jesus (Live)."